metallicafan212/ICBINDx11Drv/README.md

 Tools I used: Visual Studio 2022 (for the C++ code), Notepad++ for HLSL.
 Any syntax errors in the HLSL code is an instant crash in this driver right now, be warned.
 In the future, I'll handle errors more gracefully.

-Currently, this is only able to be built for UT 469 only, other games are unimplemented and the HP2 new engine does not have public headers to allow for support.
-My recommendation, if you want to help improve it, is use the UT469 public SDK as a stable development platform.
+Currently, this is only able to be built for UT 469 only, other games have a basic UE1 stock implementation provided, but no current build chain support.
+My recommendation, if you want to help improve it, is to use the UT469 public SDK as a stable development platform.

 Shaders are currently configured to point to ..\Shaders, next to Sounds, Textures, etc. I did this because I want to eventually support user created HLSL code for HP2, but for ports, this might be annoying.
 So, in the shader header (UnD3DShader.h), the path can be quickly changed by modifying the macro SHADER_FOLDER.

-In the future, I might make this a config var.

 ## Contributing
 Contributing is welcomed!
 If you wish to port this to other UE1 games, fork it, make the modifications in your fork, and submit a merge request.
 I will review and edit as needed.

 My only requirement: if you make code comments, please attach your github username to them (like I have for mine).
 It makes it easier to identify where the code came from to identify a person to ask/”blame” for it (including myself 😃).
 If this is a problem for people, I can discuss it, I just want to keep it clean, readable, and able to be maintained, as this won’t be a fork, but the main code in the HP2 version.
 That means: anything that breaks HP2 will be removed, reviewed, or put behind a preprocessor macro by myself.

 If you're adding a new rendering function (such as DrawGouraudTriangle), add a new CPP file with the changes.
 This way, the whole file can be ignored if it's not relevant to the game.
-Rune, for example, has fog surface drawing.

 For this purpose, I have placed this under the MIT license, so that people can come, fork, or even make new versions.
 I wouldn’t be here today without the excellent open source projects for Unreal, so I want to give back as much as possible.